-While the UK is a member state of the EU and a programme country of the Erasmus scheme, students planning a year abroad in an EU country would normally be eligible for an Erasmus Grant from the British Council.
+While the UK is a member state of the EU and a programme country of the Erasmus scheme, students planning a year abroad in an EU country may be eligible for Erasmus Grant funding.
 The amount available varies each year and is dependent upon where you go and whether you are working or studying.
 The Outgoing Erasmus Co-ordinator will advise you of how much money you may be eligible for prior to you beginning your placement.
 For more information please visit the British Council Website.

-Grants are paid in two instalments into the bank account you have nominated.
-The first instalment is paid in December and the second instalment is paid after you have finished your placement.
+Eligible grant funding is paid in two instalments into the bank account you have nominated.
+The first instalment is paid after arrival at the host and the second instalment is paid after you have finished your placement.
 Payments are made in pounds sterling.

 The money can be paid into either your UK bank account or an account you have opened in your host country.
 Payments made into a Euro denominated account may incur additional charges.